 This is because daylight helps your body to produce melatonin, the hormone that regulates your awake/sleep cycles (read more about melatonin pills for jet lag below).

 Obviously if are flying into a sunny beach resort, this can be easy – you just grab the beach bag and all hang out on the sand or by the pool for the day.

 The real challenge comes when you arrive in London on a rainy drizzly cold February morning and you have to get everyone outside!
 We did this in New York – took the kids for a walk around Central Park in the freezing cold for a couple of hours.
 It definitely helped!

 This goes hand in hand with the sunshine tip above.
 Get out and about during the daytime to keep everybody busy and they are a) less likely to fall asleep and b) hopefully be so tired by the evening that they drop into bed and sleep til morning (a mum can dream!)

-The best way to keep kids going is to hang out by the pool if you are lucky enough to have that facility – being in the water is the best way to stay awake.
+The best way to keep kids going is to hang out by the pool if you are lucky enough to have that facility – being in the water is the best way to stay awake when fighting jet lag.
 We also find just playing out in the garden or taking a walk helps.

 Adjust your eating pattern to beat jet lag

-I am always an advocate for being relaxed about routines on holiday – and this is particularly true if your kids are jet lagged.
-A snack before bedtime is a great way to help avoid jet lag according to my fellow travel bloggers.
+I am always an advocate for relaxing routines on holiday – and this is particularly true if you are dealing with infant jet lag.
+A snack before bedtime is a great way to help combat jet lag according to my fellow travel bloggers.